su8/pinky-bar/README.md

 ## Configuration File

 **~/.pinky** is the location of the configuration file.
-It uses the same short and long command line options.

-I do advise you to use the long options syntax.

 If any option depends on argument, don't put any space between the option and the argument.
 Only true if you are not using the `--shell` option.

 Use one option per line.
-Contrary to your shell, the "parser" won't expand ~/my\_script.pl to /home/CurrentUser/my\_script.pl
+Contrary to your shell, the "parser" won't expand ~/my\_script.pl to /home/User/my\_script.pl

 ```bash
 /*